theunpleasantowl/nixconf/README.md

 ## Contributing

 Feel free to contribute to this configuration by submitting issues or pull requests.
-Make sure to follow the existing structure and maintain clarity in your changes.

 ## License